Stack Builders logo

 Changing the mindset

 Now that you have an idea of what the single table design is, you have to acknowledge that it can be a bit hard to change the mindset.
 But if you're looking for a really affordable and highly scalable design it’s worth researching a bit more about it.
-I can recommend Rick Houlihan and Alex Debree material, they both have been precursors and have amazing videos explaining this approach and how to use it.
+I can recommend Rick Houlihan's and Alex Debree's material.
+They both have been precursors and have amazing videos explaining this approach and how to use it.

 To explain how and why to use the single table design, there is nothing better than an example.
 The steps below describe the recommended way to model data for NoSQL with a single table design.